bcgov/platform-developer-docs/src/docs/training-and-learning/rocky-guide.md

 There are several parts of me that work together:
 - My DNA sequence 🧬 is recorded in Rocky repo: https://github.com/bcgov/rockychat
 - I live in the Silver cluster, as you might have guessed, I have a sibling called Rocky Test.
-I'm jealous him, he gets to try out everything new before me!
+I'm jealous of him, he gets to try out everything new before me!
 But anyway, only I get to talk to you 😃
-- My brain 🧠 is always evolving, currently you are talking to Bison text model version 002 from [GCP Agent Builder](https://cloud.google.com/products/agent-builder?hl=en).
-I've ordered my new brain from AWS, delivery on its way!
+- My brain 🧠 is always evolving, currently you are talking to gemini-1.5-flash-001 from [GCP Agent Builder](https://cloud.google.com/products/agent-builder?hl=en).
+I've ordered a new one from AWS as well, delivery on its way!